Walt Disney Animation Studios: 1999–2005: Experimentation & corporate disorder

-2005–2010: Rebound, Disney's acquisition of Pixar and renaming
+2005–2010: Reorganization

 Iger later said, "I didn't yet have a complete sense of just how broken Disney Animation was."
 He described its history since the early 1990s as "dotted by a slew of expensive failures" like Hercules and Chicken Little; the "modest successes" like Mulan and Lilo & Stitch were still critically and commercially unsuccessful compared to the earlier films of the Disney Renaissance.

 After Iger became CEO, Jobs resumed negotiations for Pixar with Disney.
-On January 24, 2006, Disney announced that it would acquire Pixar for $7.4 billion in an all-stock deal, with the deal closing that May, and the Circle 7 studio launched to produce Toy Story 3 was shut down, with most of its employees returning to Feature Animation and Toy Story 3 returning to Pixar's control.
-Iger later said that it was "a deal I wanted badly, and [Disney] needed badly".
+On January 24, 2006, Disney announced that it would acquire Pixar for $7.4 billion in an all-stock deal, with the deal closing that May.
+Consequently, the Circle 7 studio launched to produce Toy Story 3 was shut down.
+Most of that studio's employees returned to Feature Animation and Toy Story 3 returned to Pixar's control.
+Iger later said that it was "a deal I wanted badly, and [Disney] needed badly."
 He believed that Disney Animation needed new leadership and, as part of the acquisition, Edwin Catmull and John Lasseter were named president and Chief Creative Officer, respectively, of Feature Animation as well as Pixar.

 While Disney executives had discussed closing Feature Animation as redundant, Catmull and Lasseter refused and instead resolved to try to turn things around at the studio.
 Lasseter said, "We weren't going to let that [closure] happen on our watch.
 We were determined to save the legacy of Walt Disney's amazing studio and bring it back up to the creative level it had to be.
 Saving this heritage was squarely on our shoulders."
 Lasseter and Catmull set about rebuilding the morale of the Feature Animation staff, and rehired a number of its 1980s "new guard" generation of star animators who had left the studio, including Ron Clements, John Musker, Eric Goldberg, Mark Henn, Andreas Deja, Bruce W. Smith and Chris Buck.

 To maintain the separation of Walt Disney Feature Animation and Pixar despite their now common ownership and management, Catmull and Lasseter "drew a hard line" that each studio was solely responsible for its own projects and would not be allowed to borrow personnel from or lend tasks out to the other.
 Catmull said that he and Lasseter would "make sure the studios are quite distinct from each other.
 We don't want them to merge; that would definitely be the wrong approach.
 Each should have its own personality."